duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_basic_tutorial.md

 Assuming you've already [forked](https://help.github.com/articles/fork-a-repo) the [Goodie repository](https://github.com/duckduckgo/zeroclickinfo-goodies), run `git clone https://github.com/username/zeroclickinfo-goodies` (don't forget to replace `username` with your GitHub username) and then `cd zeroclickinfo-goodies`.

-Run `duckpan installdeps` (make sure you're inside the `zeroclickinfo-goodies` directory) if you haven't yet.
+Run `duckpan installdeps` (make sure you're inside the `zeroclickinfo-goodies` directory).
 This will install all the dependencies of the Perl modules inside that repository.

 Finally, type in `duckpan server` and then head on over to [http://localhost:5000](http://localhost:5000/?q=chars+how+many+characters+are+there+in+this+sentence%3F).